mikepray/ssg/README.md

 better main menu viz of vessels and their tradeable resources

+station attraction and promotion (calculated from a value in modules)

+faction goals (ex, 50 credits/day or total vessels docked or something)

 heat resource that builds up and needs to be given away?

+science resource that is sold/given to certain vessels

 getting modules from solving problems